brianrisk/lightning_factory/README.md

 models for various types of neural networks.
 It follows the parameterized factory pattern and allows users to specify custom configurations or use common defaults for quick prototyping.

-### Future Work
-This library is in early stages.
-Future work involves adding factory methods for LSTMs, RNNs and more.

-If you have ideas for this, please fork and contribute!

 ## Usage